Strawberries are delicious. They are packed with nutrition. And it is not just humans that love to eat them.

 Everything about bugs in your strawberry patch isn’t bad.
 One of the reasons strawberries are so nutritious is their content of a group of plant chemicals known as polyphenols.
 These plant chemicals include the anthocyanins, ellagitannins and proanthocyanidins that give strawberries their bright red color and also support human health.
 These are the plant chemicals that have anti-aging qualities.

 Strawberries make polyphenols to protect their seeds (those tiny dots on the surface of a strawberry) after insects bite their leaves.
 It as if the plant knows that its seeds are endangered so it wants to make the chemicals that extend their lives in case part of the berry is consumed.
-Scientists have also discovered that strawberries harvested from plants that have undergone insect stress are sweeter.
-That’s why organic strawberries are brighter and tastier than conventionally raised strawberries.
+Scientists have also discovered that strawberries harvested from plants that have undergone mechanical wounding (simulating insect stress) are sweeter and contain more beneficial polyphenoles.
+That’s probably part of why organic strawberries are brighter and tastier than conventionally raised strawberries.

 So what kinds of insects do the most damage to strawberry crops?
 Some potential pests include: